 Julian Falgout, Senior Academic Advisor

 All undergraduate advising will be performed remotely until further notice.
 For questions related to undergraduate AADS degree plans, catalog eligibility, the Interactive Degree Audit, or undergraduate AFR courses, please schedule an appointment or email the Undergraduate African and African Diaspora Studies advisor, Julian Falgout, at firstname.lastname@example.org.
-To schedule a virtual appointment via Zoom please utilize this appointment scheduler and select AADS advising.
+You can schedule an advising appointment here.